 A model must have at least one Start point, and one End point.
 Each block must be in a path that begins and ends with a Start and End point.

-All actions except for Pools must be connected to another action by arrows or "edges.
+All actions except for Pools must be connected to another action by arrows or "edges”.
 Together, these actions must form paths between Start and End points.
+To move these actions, hover over the text and your cursor will change to a four-directional arrow, this will allow the actions to be moved around the canvas.

 To connect actions other than Pools, click inside the block and drag the mouse to the following block: